Supercentenarians Lists and Tables

 TABLE M -- TABLE OF THE WORLD'S OLDEST MEN (since 1972)

-April 5, 2016; Mr. Robert Young has provided a new Table M revision of the World's Oldest Men titleholders.
+April 11, 2018; A new Table M revision of the World's Oldest Men titleholders is now available.

 Click for Table M.